 This study has utilized questionnaires to get feedbacks from the respondents.
 The life satisfaction of middle-aged Malay women in Hulu Langat, Selangor was studied using Life Satisfaction Index A-Short Form by Barret and Murk (2006).
-The index contained 12-scales with reliability value of 0.79.
-The index was tested on various levels of age, especially on the middle aged and seniors.
-There were five life satisfaction components studied in the index comprising of zest of life, strength and determination, similarities between achieved and envisioned goals, positive self-concept and mood tone (Barret and Murk, 2006).
-The feedbacks on the item are based on a 4-Likert scale: Strongly disagree, Disagree, Agree, and Strongly Agree.
+The index comprised of 12 items with reliability value of 0.79.
+The index has been tested on various levels of age, especially on the middle-aged and seniors.
+There were five life satisfaction components included in the index, which are zest of life, strength and determination, gap between achieved and envisioned goals, positive self-concept and mood tone (Barret and Murk, 2006).
+The responses of the item are based on 4-point Likert scale: Strongly disagree, Disagree, Agree, and Strongly Agree.